pwmckenna/pwmckenna.github.io/_posts/2012-6-29-making-of-paddle-over.md

 __But then we built it.__ And it was so fun and easy to use.
 And I realized that it might be the first thing I've ever built that my mom might enjoy using.
 I couldn't miss this opportunity.

 The redesign started with a gorgeous background by [James Gately](http://www.istockphoto.com/user_view.php?id=2715153).
-From there it was simply a matter of adding in a few easter eggs, sliding in some [Robv](https://twitter.com/intent/user?screen_name=thisisrobv) approved wood panelling and calling it a day.
+From there it was simply a matter of adding in a few easter eggs, sliding in some [Rob V.](https://twitter.com/intent/user?screen_name=thisisrobv) approved wood panelling and calling it a day.
 The site is quite simple both in terms of the UI and whats happening under the hood.
 My hope is that there's a javascript dev out there that is inspired enough to take a peek at [btapp.js](http://github.com/bittorrenttorque/btapp) and build something themselves.

 And I'll tell you what.
 Build something awesome and I'll just give you [http://beamitover.com]().
 It deserves a good home.